tellihealth/tellihealth-rpm-api-spec/md/main_description.md

 After you purchase Telli Health devices, you will receive an email containing the Device ID and Serial number for the device(s); you must match each device to a user on your platform.

 ## Data Transmission Overview
-All integrations must support the readings webhook and be able to receive readings.
-All readings received from devices to the Telli Health platform are then sent to the POST URL in your profile in near real-time by HTTPS POST.
+All integrations must be able to receive readings via the readings webhook.
+As Telli Health’s listener receives readings, Telli Health's data gateway sends your data to the POST URL  in your profile in near real-time by HTTPS POST.
+Telli Health’s POST will come from multiple US – East Amazon Cloud Storage IP addresses.

 For high availability, data packets are replicated in a Telli Health Secure Database in the event of system outages.
-Contact Telli Health support if you require a replay of device readings.
+Contact Telli Health support if you require a playback of your device readings data.

 ## Authentication and Token Management

-The Telli Health platform expects inbound and outbound connections to be authenticated and secure.
+The Telli Health platform recommends that you authenticate and secure inbound and outbound connections.

 Successful authentication creates a token that grants access to protected resources.
 To secure your connection, request an authentication token that you can add to all headers:
 ```
 x-api-key: \<token\>
 ```
 Contact Telli Health support to enable authentication.